Statement of Significance

 Other additions to the northern gardens included a Pavilion (1904), Sound Shell (1962), and a Wetland (2001).
 The boundary between the southern gardens and the main botanical gardens is marked by the old display glass house (1972), the Ballarat Fish Acclimatisation Society's trout hatchery (1873) and the Ballarat Vintage Tramway Museum.
 The extensive Australian Ex-Prisoner of War Memorial to honour 35,000 soldiers was constructed in 2004 adjacent to Carlton Street.

 How is it significant?

 Ballarat Botanical Gardens are of historical, scientific, aesthetic, and social significance to the state of Victoria.

-The Ballarat Botanical Gardens are of historical significance as one of the best examples of a botanic garden in Victoria.
+Why is it significant?The Ballarat Botanical Gardens are of historical significance as one of the best examples of a botanic garden in Victoria.
 Developed from 1858, they retain typical characteristics of the nineteenth century gardenesque style such as a remnant path layout, open lawn areas planted with mature specimen trees, formal avenues, bedding displays, horticultural buildings such as the fernery and conservatory, embellishments such as garden buildings, Lake Lodge, picnic shelters, fountains and statues, and a location in proximity to a township developed during the mid-nineteenth century.

 The Ballarat Botanical Gardens are of historical significance for the association with Baron von Mueller who supplied initial plant materials from the Melbourne Botanic Gardens.